 - g) a multifunctional, coherent and connected green/blue infrastructure network designed to promote climate resilience and to include: - i.
-18.3 ha of publicly accessible open space as identified by the Infrastructure Delivery Plan7.
-The future management and maintenance shall be agreed through a planning application: - ii. approximately 8.1ha of existing woodland as well as important hedgerows, replacement planting for trees lost to development of at least equal amenity and ecological value of a local provenance.
-This should be informed an arboriculture management plan to ensure their positive integration and enhancement: - iii. a green, tree lined active travel corridor alongside the distributor road with species rich verges to support ecological connectivity; - iv. an in depth woodland buffer along the northern periphery of the site to provide a positive rural interface; - v. a green buffer along the southern boundary to provide appropriate separation with existing residential properties;
+7.6 ha of publicly accessible open space as identified by the Infrastructure Delivery Plan7, to include the land between Carlton Road and the woodland to the east.
+The future management and maintenance shall be agreed through a planning application; - ii. the retention of approximately 8.1ha of existing woodland and important hedgerows, as well as replacement planting for trees lost to development of at least equal amenity and ecological value of a local provenance.
+This should be informed an arboriculture management plan to ensure their positive integration and enhancement; - iii. a green, tree lined active travel corridor alongside the distributor road with species rich verges to support ecological connectivity; - iv. an in depth woodland buffer along the northern periphery of the site to provide a positive rural interface; - v. a green buffer along the southern boundary to provide appropriate separation with existing residential properties;

-- h) 2.5ha of serviced land and an appropriate financial contribution towards enabling a 2 form entry secondary school satellite facility on site to address pupil growth associated with the development; - i) a Local Centre to be located within a safe, easy walking and cycling distance to the majority of households on the site, including a convenience goods store of an appropriate size, commensurate to its location; - j) an appropriate financial contribution towards enabling primary and acute healthcare services to address patient growth associated with the development; - k) a community hub with sports pitches and appropriate ancillary accommodation;
+- h) 2.5ha of serviced land and an appropriate financial contribution towards enabling a 2 form entry secondary school satellite facility on site to address pupil growth associated with the development; - i) a Local Centre to be located within a safe, easy walking and cycling distance to the majority of new households on the site, including a convenience goods store of an appropriate size, commensurate to its location; - j) an appropriate financial contribution towards enabling off-site primary and acute healthcare services to address patient growth associated with the development; - k) a community hub with sports pitches and appropriate ancillary accommodation;

-- I) all necessary transport infrastructure improvements through direct mitigation or contributions to new and improved infrastructure, referring to the development's Transport Assessment and Travel Plan, informed by advice of the Local Highways Authority including: - i. the alignment and technical specification of a new road designed to distributor standard, between a point of access on the A60 Carlton Road and a point of access on the B6045 Blyth Road, capable of accommodating public transport and a marked cycle lane; - ii. a well-connected street hierarchy that provides high quality, safe and direct walking, cycling and public transport routes within the site; - iii. new pedestrian and cycle links from the site to neighbouring areas to the south; - iv. appropriate highway demand management measures to be in operation throughout the lifetime of the construction of the site; - v. a financial contribution towards a high frequency bus service from the site to Worksop town centre and the wider area supported by appropriate on site public transport infrastructure;
+- I) all necessary transport infrastructure improvements through direct mitigation or contributions to new and improved infrastructure, referring to the development's Transport Assessment and Travel Plan, informed by advice of the Local Highways Authority including: - i. a new road designed to distributor standard, between a point of access on the A60 Carlton Road and a point of access on the B6045 Blyth Road; the alignment and technical specification should be capable of accommodating public transport and as a minimum a stepped cycle track either side of the carriageway; - ii. a well-connected street hierarchy that provides high quality, safe and direct walking, cycling and public transport routes within the site; - iii. new pedestrian and cycle links from the site to neighbouring areas to the south, and if feasible to EES10 Carlton Forest to the north; - iv. appropriate highway demand management measures to be in operation throughout the lifetime of the construction of the site;

-- vi. connections to the public rights of way network to the east and west of the site; - vii. appropriate improvements to highways infrastructure in the locality of the site including an appropriate financial contribution towards the improvement of the B6045 Blyth Road/Farmers Branch, Worksop; and to the B6045 Blyth Road/B6041 Kilton Hill, Worksop. - The proposed development on land at Peaks Hill Farm should deliver a scheme in accordance with an agreed masterplan framework for the site in accordance with the provisions above and Policy ST58.
+- v. a financial contribution towards a high frequency bus service from the site to Worksop town centre and the wider area supported by appropriate on site public transport infrastructure; - vi. connections to the public rights of way network to the east and west of the site; - vii. appropriate improvements to off-site highways infrastructure as identified by the Infrastructure Delivery Plan in the locality of the site including towards: the B6045 Blyth Road/Farmers Branch, Worksop; and to the B6045 Blyth Road/B6041 Kilton Hill, Worksop and to junctions at the A60 Mansfield Road/A619 roundabout; and at the A57/Claylands Ave/A60/Shireoaks Common junction.